ELIXIR-Belgium/WES2Galaxy/README.md

 ![](https://raw.githubusercontent.com/elixir-europe/elixir-cloud-outline/master/images/schematic_overview.png)

-This is a proof of concept to show the possibility to invoke a workflow using the WES API.
+This is a proof of concept to invoke a galaxy workflow in galaxy using the WES API.

 ## Building a Galaxy image supporting the workflow